tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/采集文本日志/多行全文格式_intl_en.md

 ### Log search
 1. Log in to the [CLS console](https://console.cloud.tencent.com/cls).
 2. On the left sidebar, click **Search and Analysis** to enter the search and analysis page.
-3. Select the region, logset, and log topic as needed and click **Search and Analysis** to search for logs according to the set query criteria.
+3. Select the region, logset, and log topic as needed, and click **Search and Analysis** to search for logs according to the set query rules.